-Alignment with the Trustees' investment principles
+Alignment with the Trustee's investment principles

-To assess the suitability of a fund, the Trustees consider, in conjunction with their investment adviser, how the fund would fit within the Scheme's investment strategy and how the fund is expected to help the Trustees meet their investment objectives.
+To assess the suitability of a fund, the Trustee considers, in conjunction with its investment adviser, how the fund would fit within the Scheme's investment strategy and how the fund is expected to help the Trustee meet its investment objectives.
 As part of this consideration, all matters which are deemed to be financially material are taken into account including:

-- Whether the investment manager has appropriate knowledge and experience. - The fund's objective and whether that objective is consistent with the performance that the Trustees expect from that fund. - The risks associated with the fund. - Whether the fund's return is expected to exceed inflation over the long-term. - Past performance with the emphasis being on assessing long-term performance. - The assets that will be held within the fund, including whether the asset allocation is expected to change over time, and the extent of any exposure to overseas currencies. - The fund's fee structure to ensure that this is reasonable and that it does not provide an incentive for the investment manager to manage the fund in a way that differs from the Trustees' expectations. - Where appropriate, whether the higher fees associated with active management are justified. - How frequently underlying investments within the pooled fund are expected to be traded by the investment manager. - The investment manager's approach to ESG matters. - The investment manager's policy in relation to the exercise of the rights (including voting rights) attaching to the investments held within the fund. - The investment manager's policy in relation to undertaking engagement activities in respect of the investments held within the fund.
+- Whether the investment manager has appropriate knowledge and experience. - The fund's objective and whether that objective is consistent with the performance that the Trustee expects from that fund. - The risks associated with the fund. - Whether the fund's return is expected to exceed inflation over the long-term. - Past performance with the emphasis being on assessing long-term performance. - The assets that will be held within the fund, including whether the asset allocation is expected to change over time, and the extent of any exposure to overseas currencies. - The fund's fee structure to ensure that this is reasonable and that it does not provide an incentive for the investment manager to manage the fund in a way that differs from the Trustee's expectations. - Where appropriate, whether the higher fees associated with active management are justified. - How frequently underlying investments within the pooled fund are expected to be traded by the investment manager. - The investment manager's approach to ESG matters. - The investment manager's policy in relation to the exercise of the rights (including voting rights) attaching to the investments held within the fund.